Research Symposium celebrates Niue’s 50th anniversary

 Sir Collin Tukuitonga says meeting the cultural and professional needs of Niue professionals and academic students will ensure future success.

-As Niue celebrates Pule Fakamotu (50 years of self-government) the Te Poutoko Ora a Kiwa, Centre for Pacific and Global Health will host its first Niue Research Symposium at Te Tai Tonga campus.
+As Niue celebrates Pule Fakamotu (50 years of self-government) Te Poutoko Ora a Kiwa, the Centre for Pacific and Global Health, will host its first Niue Research Symposium, at Te Tai Tonga campus.

 The symposium will launch 5 October at the University of Auckland’s South Campus in Manukau, with the aim to establish a network of professionals and academic students.
 Niue has a significant number of diaspora, primarily in Aotearoa New Zealand, with a growing population in Australia and other parts of the world.